googleNewIconwhatsapp iconTwitterIconinstagramIcon

 You should say

-• What you usually do on that day?
+• What do you usually do on that day?

-• How this day is different to you than other days of the week?
+• How is this day different for you than other days of the week?

 • And explain why this is your favourite day of the week?